acbilson/plaintext-budget/README.md

 ```./build.ps1 start dev json-server```
 ```./build.ps1 start dev web```

+You can see the json-server at http://localhost:5000 and the web frontend at http://localhost:4200

 I've had sporadic success setting up this configuration to recompile my changes dynamically, so it's often necessary to restart the server to view my changes.